Assault course

-An assault course (also called trim trail) is a trail (or course) that combines running and exercising.
-It was more popular in the 1970s than it is now.
+An assault course (also called a confidence course or obstacle course) is a trail (or course) that combines running and exercising.
 It is often used in military training.
 The prime use is to evaluate progress and weaknesses of the individual or the team involved.

-The term Assault Course is sometimes replaced by Obstacle Course, which some view as more accurate.
-Confidence Courses is another term used.
-There are also specific Urban Obstacle Courses and Night Obstacles Courses.
-An Obstacle Course Race (OCR) is a civilian sporting and fitness challenge event which combines obstacles and cross country running.
+There are specific urban obstacle courses and night obstacles Courses.
+An obstacle course race (OCR) is a civilian sporting and fitness challenge event which combines obstacles and cross country running.

 Military training

+Running, jumping, vaulting, climbing, and crawling are basic activities required of all soldiers.
+They are also excellent means for developing' endurance, agility, confidence, and self-reliance.
+Instruction and training in these basic activities are best conducted on an obstacle course.

 Assault courses are used in military training to increase fitness, to demonstrate techniques that can be used for crossing obstacles, and to increase teamwork and self-confidence.